 The Department generally supports the purpose of the proposed Ordinance in that it seeks to "encourage new infill housing at compatible densities and scale and provide for thorough assessment of proposed large single-family residences that could adversely impact neighborhood character and affordable housing opportunities."
-The Department agrees that there should be additional review of projects that are not increasing their residential density, and that the size of a proposed unit is a sensible indicator of cost; however, the Department also wants to ensure that the impacts of this legislation do not disproportionately impact marginalized communities and that Commission review is focused on those projects where other policy goals aren't being met.
+The Department agrees that there should be additional review of projects that are not maximizing density, and that the size of a proposed unit is a sensible indicator of cost; however, the Department also wants to ensure that the impacts of this legislation do not disproportionately impact marginalized communities and that Commission review is focused on those projects where other policy goals aren't being met.
 With the proposed recommended modifications, Staff believes that the Ordinance would achieve these goals.

-Recommendation 1: Modify the Ordinance to remove the CUA trigger for 50% expansions and exempt ALL projects from the 2,500 square foot per dwelling unit trigger for a CUA if the project increases the density on the lot, and the dwelling unit(s) meets certain size minimums.
+Recommendation 1: Modify the Ordinance to exempt projects from the 2,500 square foot per dwelling unit trigger for a CUA if the project maximizes the density on the lot, and the dwelling unit(s) meets certain size minimums.
 Staff believes the proposed controls will be more successful if the Conditional Use authorization requirement is paired with an incentive for density.
 Staff finds that providing an exception tied to adding density is the best way to incentivize density and encourage appropriate dwelling unit sizes.
 Projects that seek to expand their home significantly are more likely to add density if it means they will be able to increase the size of their home, while also avoiding the risk and financial burden of a CUA.
-The addition of a dwelling unit will also help to add modest and appropriate density to the City's lowest density neighborhoods.
+The addition of dwelling units will also help to add modest and appropriate density to the City's lowest density neighborhoods.
 It is especially critical that the City encourage increased density in its high-resourced neighborhoods that have traditionally welcomed large homes and not density.
 Dictating that the smallest unit must be at least 1/3 of the size of the largest unit will also have the effect of limiting unit sizes and reducing land costs per unit.
-Further, Staff finds that the 50% threshold could result in inequitable outcomes that will disproportionately affect those with smaller homes.